 Certification periods vary by class.
 Please refer to the Course Descriptions for individual course details.
-Certifications in Basic Aggregates, Hot Mix Asphalt, Soils, NPDES, and Roadway Construction Control expire on either June 30, or December 31, after the designated certification period.
+Certifications in Basic Aggregates, Hot Mix Asphalt, Soils, and NPDES expire on either June 30, or December 31, after the designated certification period.
 Certifications based on ACI exams expire on the date concurring with the ACI expiration date.

 You must pass both the written and performance components of each course in order to receive a passing grade.
 Re-testing policies vary by course.
-For Basic Aggregates, Hot Mix Asphalt, Soil and Aggregate, NPDES, and Roadway Construction Control, the entire course must be repeated.
+For Basic Aggregates, Hot Mix Asphalt, Soils, and NPDES, the entire course must be repeated.
 For courses utilizing ACI exams (Concrete Field Testing Technician and Concrete Strength Testing Technician), only the portion failed (written or performance) must be repeated – subject to ACI guidelines.
 Thus, for these courses a student may choose to test only.
 However, the re-testing success rate is much higher for those who choose to repeat the entire class than those who simply take the test again.

 Replacement pocket cards are available for $25.
 Please submit a Online Pocket Card Reqest if you need a replacement card.